jean-marc/objrdf/readme.md

 ## Implementation
 The code relies heavily on the latest language features brought in C++0x

+## Pool allocator

+Resources are allocated on a pool, each class has its own pool, this offers multiple advantages:
+* all instances of a given class can be listed by iterating the corresponding pool
+* a pool can be made persistent so all instances are preserved between runs
+* the maximum pool size is set at compile time so determining the pointer size to reference every instances
+* access control can be added to track memory access errors
+* resources can be allocated at a set address

 ## Reference

 Once classes and members are defined in code by specializing templates any new object becomes part of a RDF document, that can be published (RDFXML) and modified (SPARQL).

+## Patching function table

+Each property (real and pseudo-) has an entry in the property table (base_resource::V), the table is filled at runtime through introspection (by visiting the std::tuple) and via a user supplied 'patch' function.
+There are several reasons to patch the table:
+* add a pseudo-property
+* modify the behavior
 Persistence

 Allocating an object on the persistent store guarantees that the pointer will always be valid, including between runs of the programs.